How the Nitrax Math Keyboard actually works.

 On macOS, the same idea uses a different path.

-macOS handles keyboard shortcuts differently from Windows.
-The macOS version uses Karabiner-Elements to recognize the shortcut, then a small Nitrax helper inserts the matching Unicode symbol.
+macOS handles keyboard key combinations differently from Windows.
+The macOS version uses Karabiner-Elements to recognize the key combination, then a small Nitrax helper inserts the matching Unicode symbol.

 1

-For example: Control + Option + T. This is the macOS equivalent of the Windows shortcut layer.
+For example: Control + Option + T. This is the macOS equivalent of the Windows key combination layer.

 2